10 Critical Employee Scheduling Problems and How to Solve Them

 Overtime costs can be a significant expense for businesses, especially those that have fluctuating demand or unexpected scheduling needs.
 Overtime can also lead to employee burnout and decreased productivity.

 To solve this problem, businesses can use forecasting and scheduling software to predict demand and schedule employees accordingly.
 Additionally, businesses can implement overtime policies that limit the number of hours employees can work in a given week or pay period.
-By reducing overtime costs, businesses can improve labour costs and create a more efficient scheduling process.

 7. Poor Visibility in Scheduling Data